ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    XML:  N/A; the requested URI is an XML namespace.
 ~~~~

-   This document registers the following YANG module in the "YANG Module
+This document also adds an updated YANG module to the "YANG Module
-   Names" registry {{!RFC7950}}.
+Names" registry {{!RFC7950}}:

 ~~~~
    Name:  ietf-layer0-types
    Namespace:  urn:ietf:params:xml:ns:yang:ietf-layer0-types
    Prefix:  l0-types
-   Reference:  RFC 9093
+   Reference:  RFC XXXX
 ~~~~

-\[Editors' Note] Check the IANA considerations in other bis documents
+RFC Editor Note: Please replace XXXX with the RFC number assigned to this document.

 --- back